hgajjar/devdocs/guides/v2.3/graphql/reference/quote.md

 `shipping_addresses` | [CartAddress] | Contains one or more shipping addresses

 ### Cart address attributes {#cartAddressAttributes}
+The cart address object can contain the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---